SafeHome.org may receive compensation from some providers listed on this page. Learn More

 That said, we like the way Medical Guardian keeps caregivers in the loop during an event.
 After helping you or your loved one get the help they need, Medical Guardian’s monitoring agents go through the preset call list to notify all caregivers of the event and your current status.
 This is one of the reasons they ended up on our list of the best medical alert watches too.

 You don’t need to pick a specific system to get an alert necklace with ADT.
 All three of their systems include a necklace in the base package.
 That said, we mostly recommend ADT’s On-The-Go Medical Alert System.
-The other two systems offer at most a 600-foot range which we found restrictive and we think you will too if you ever do outdoor activities like tending to a garden.
+The other two systems offer at most a 600-foot range which we found restrictive.
+If you spend any time outdoors, you’ll likely surpass that 600-foot range.

 Did You Know?
 The advertised range of a medical alert system refers to the theoretical range without obstructions.
 In the real world, the signal needs to pass through walls and furniture at a minimum.
 Those obstructions reduce the theoretical range.
 We expect 850 to 900 feet out of a 1,000-foot range device.

-Aside from the flat $99 activation fee, all of the costs associated with an ADT medical alert system comes in the form of a monthly fee.
+Aside from the flat $99 activation fee, all costs associated with an ADT medical alert system come in the form of a monthly fee.
 There are three systems to choose from, with a few optional add-ons for each.
 Here’s the price of ADT’s medical alert systems:

 We’re used to paying an extra $10 per month for fall detection, but ADT charges $11.
 It’s only $1 more, but hey, money is money.
 They also don’t have an app for caregivers like Bay Alarm Medical.
 We cover all the details between these systems in our ADT vs Bay Alarm comparison.

-ADT has an extra protection, though.
+ADT offers an extra layer of protection, though.
 Their Basic and Plus system base stations monitor a home’s temperature.
-That might seem unnecessary, but seniors face significant risks when A/C’s go out and temperatures in a home rise above levels of comfort.2 Temperature monitoring ensures their caregivers are alerted, so they can be moved to a location with safer temperatures.
+That might seem unnecessary, but seniors face significant health risks when air conditioning fails and indoor temperatures rise to dangerous levels.
+Temperature monitoring ensures caregivers are alerted so they can move their loved one to a safer location with appropriate climate control.

 Every medical alert system we’ve mentioned thus far offers GPS capabilities for their on-the-go devices.
 What makes MobileHelp’s GPS features stand out is the way they integrate the data into their mobile app for users and caregivers.
 The interface is easy to use which we value for a medical alert system.